 Another iconic River Red Gum that has died but continues to stand tall and provide a wonderful habitat for the birdlife living within it, is this River Red Gum (pictured below) at the top of ‘The Cascades’ in Ernest Jones Reserve.

-In the early to mid 1900’s this now dead River Red Gum (see above) presided over the Diesel and later the Electric Trains that ran up the Cherry Street Reserve hill to the Mont Park Platform and Store http://www.montparktospringthorpe.com/the-mont-park-rail-line-and-platform/ that used to be just metres from its base (near where the large raised grassy mound is today, and where this image was taken from).
+In the early to mid 1900s this now dead River Red Gum (see above) presided over the Diesel and later the Electric Trains that ran up the Cherry Street Reserve hill to the Mont Park Platform and Store, https://www.montparktospringthorpe.com/the-mont-park-rail-line-and-platform/ that used to be just metres from its base (near where the large raised grassy mound is today, and where this image was taken from).

 Another iconic fallen (now dead) River Red Gum is the one at the front gateway into Bundoora Park on Plenty Road Bundoora (see picture below).

 And when a River Red Gum does die, often its dead wood, when used as fire wood, provides us with such beauty in its final moments.
-I mean who of us hasn’t enjoyed those moments of reflection and deep thought as one gazes into the beautiful glowing embers of a fire that burns River Red Gum firewood?
+Who hasn’t enjoyed those moments of reflection and deep thought as one gazes into the beautiful glowing embers of a fire that burns River Red Gum firewood?